POST Object restore

 photo1.jpg object from

-Amazon Glacier for a period of 2 days.
+Amazon Glacier for a period of 2 days using the expedited retrieval option.

 examplebucket does not have a restored copy of the object, Amazon S3